smilladion/game-creator/README.md

 1. Fork this project, and open it in Android Studio.
 2. If you are not yet familiar with the app, run the game in the emulator or on your Android device.
 Try to create some different Components, and create a game.
-3. In the folder "Components", create a new Component and give at a unique name.
+3. In the folder "Components", create a new Java file and give at a unique name.
 4. Have it extend GameComponent or SolutionComponent.

 4. Create an XML-layout file for how your component will be created.
 (Or decide to make it programatically - not recommended)